Edgar Rice Burroughs Tribute and Weekly Webzine Site

 6. Carter's means of communicating with Woola: Telepathy

-was able to follow Carter's enemies through the dark and along the rock tunnels.
+was able to follow Carter's enemies through the dark and along the rock

-have convinced them that he is about to dispose of Thurid whom they do
+He seemed to have convinced them that he is about to dispose of Thurid

-clank of metal of a warrior's harness belonging to one of
+the rear: The clank of metal of a warrior's harness belonging to one of

 of the Sun ~ 25 Q